richmahn/en_tn/job/17/intro.md

 #### Structure and formatting ####

-The ULB sets the lines of this chapter farher to the right on the page than the rest of the text because it is a poem.
+The ULB sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 This chapter is a continuation of Job's response to Eliphaz, but it is more directly addressed to Yahweh.

 #### Special concepts in this chapter ####